asell22/edify-take-home/README.md

 3. Install dependencies **npm i**
 4. Run app **npm start**

-**Note: this application has es6 modules - which are not yet supported in IE. I recommend using Chrome for the browser when running app locally.**
+**Note: this application has es6 modules - which are not yet supported in IE. I recommend using Chrome when running app locally.**